wsrn829/RevConnectFrontendReact/README.md

 comment and share posts, edit, and delete their posts.
 The project also includes business and creator accounts, which allow them to create and promote posts.

 ## I wrote all the code in this repository.
-## Backend code of this application is as below:
+## The backend code of this application is as below:
 https://github.com/wsrn829/RevConnectBackend

 ## Dates